 Sample Workout: 7 RW+ video How to Master the Half Marathon

-Recommended Experience: for beginners who have at least a year of experience running on a regular basis and who log an average of 15 to 20 miles per week.
+Recommended Experience: For beginners who have at least a year of experience running on a regular basis and who log an average of 15 to 20 miles per week.
 You’ll do some gradually longer segments of running slightly faster than your usual pace to give you the stamina you’ll need to finish 13.1 miles feeling strong, with a long run topping out at 10 miles.

 Sample Workout: Interval workout with 2 miles of warmup, 4 intervals at 400 meters, 2 intervals at 800 meters, 1 interval at 1200 meters, all at slightly faster than race pace.
 1-mile cool down.